Second Chance (38 Special song)

-"Second Chance" is a song by American rock band 38 Special, from their eighth studio album, 1988's Rock & Roll Strategy.
-Written by keyboardist Max Carl, guitarist Jeff Carlisi and Cal Curtis, the rock ballad was released as the album's second single becoming the band's highest-charting song in the United States.
+"Second Chance" is a song by American rock band 38 Special from their eighth studio album, Rock & Roll Strategy (1988).
+Written by keyboardist Max Carl, guitarist Jeff Carlisi, and Cal Curtis, it was released as the album's second single, becoming the band's highest-charting song in the United States, peaking at No. 6 on the Billboard Hot 100.
 This song, of which Carl was the lead vocalist, showcases a stylistic departure from their signature Southern rock sound.

 Background and composition

 "Second Chance" began as a song written by Jeff Carlisi and Cal Curtis in 1983 entitled "I Never Wanted Anyone Else But You," which was only recorded as a demo; according to Carlisi, 38 Special's original frontman Don Barnes didn't feel that it was really a 38 Special song."

 When Max Carl replaced Don Barnes in 38 Special in 1988, Carlisi played the demo of "I Never Wanted Anyone Else But You" for Carl who remarked that "the guy in the song sounded like a real jerk"; Carlisi's reply: "yeah, but a lot of people have been through this and want forgiveness" and Carl's response: "yeah, maybe the guy needs a second chance" led to the song's being reworked with a new lyric: "A heart needs a second chance" as its main hook line.

 Carlisi said, "I think lyrically what [original lyricist] Cal [Curtis] sketched out was brilliant, but the real thing that touches people is that one simple phrase 'a heart needs a second chance.'
 No one had said it like that before and that's what makes a great song...[Carl] really brought it home and had such a marvellous voice.
 I mean, the guy could sing 'Mary Had a Little Lamb' and you'd go buy it, he was so good.
 He really sold that song."